-In 1972, newly radicalized Hollywood star Jane Fonda joined forces with cinematic innovator Jean-Luc Godard and collaborator Jean-Pierre Gorin in an unholy artistic alliance that resulted in Tout va bien (Everything’s All Right).
-This free-ranging assault on consumer capitalism and the establishment left tells the story of a wildcat strike at a sausage factory as witnessed by an American reporter (Fonda) and her has-been new wave film director husband (Yves Montand). —The Criterion Collection
+Jean-Luc Godard and Jean-Pierre Gorin’s free-ranging assault on consumer capitalism and the leftist establishment tells the story of a wildcat strike at a sausage factory, as witnessed by an American reporter (Jane Fonda) and her has-been, New Wave film director husband (Yves Montand).

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing